nicoleyimessier/VideoEffects/README.md

 # VideoEffects

-C++ and glsl code that manipulates video textures to create a generative video effects.
+C++ and glsl code that manipulates video textures to create generative video effects.

 These classes can be used for two different use cases:
 * create a tool to manipulate different videos, showing each filter pass hooked up to a variable sliders; useful for visual prototyping